microsoft/winget-cli/doc/Settings.md

 ```

 ### Archive Extraction Method

-The 'archiveExtractionMethod' behavior affects how installer archives are extracted.
+The `archiveExtractionMethod` behavior affects how installer archives are extracted.
 Currently there are two supported values: `Tar` or `ShellApi`.
 `Tar` indicates that the archive should be extracted using the tar executable ('tar.exe') while `shellApi` indicates using the Windows Shell API.
 Defaults to `shellApi` if value is not set or is invalid.

 ```json